 Doing our part to help Lisa in her quest is alive in the lab.

-As a company Autodesk is doing everything it can in terms of sustainable design.
+As a company, Autodesk is doing everything it can regarding sustainable design.
 The Sustainable Materials Assistant for Autodesk Inventor is available as a technology preview on the Autodesk Labs site.
 The Autodesk corporate web site has a full section on sustainable design.
-So it made sense to us to select a tankless hot water heater.
-The premise behind tankless hot water heaters is that energy is saved by heating the water as needed rather than heating and maintaining hot water at the ready.
+So it made sense to us to select a tankless water heater.
+The premise behind tankless water heaters is that energy is saved by heating the water as needed rather than heating and maintaining hot water at the ready.

 Our unit is a Noritz N-0751M-DVC.
 It is an indoor wall-mounted unit that vents to the outside.
 It has no pilot light using a direct ignition mechanism instead.
 It operates at 15 to 150 psi.
 The water holding capacity is only 0.2 gallons.
 It can increase the water temperature up to 45 degrees with a flow of 7.5 gallons per minute.

 The initial factory temperature setting is 110 degrees Fahrenheit.
 Out of the box, the controls allow you to set a desired temperature between 100 and 120 degrees.
 At 110, we found that our water was not hot enough and took quite a while to reach a usable temperature.
 So we tried 120 degrees.
 That still seemed to take longer than desired.
 The Noritz unit has override controls that let the owner increase the upper limit to 140 degrees.
 After setting the override, we have our temperature set at 125 degrees.
 We do not have young children and the accompanying worry that they might inadvertently scald themselves.
 With our son at boot camp, we are what they call empty nesters.